 Storing a seed phrase

-Given the role your crypto recovery phrase plays, it’s absolutely crucial that it doesn’t get lost or fall in the wrong hands.
-So if you go down the self-custody route, storing your seed phrase is your most important task.
-If you’ve already lost it your recovery phrase read our guide to recovering your lost seed phrase.
+Given the role your crypto recovery phrase plays, it’s absolutely crucial that it doesn’t get lost or fall into the wrong hands.
+If you go down the self-custody route, storing your seed phrase is your most important task.
+If you’ve already lost your recovery phrase, read our guide on how to recover your lost seed phrase.

 To keep safe:

-The seed phrase may only be visible once – when you first create the wallet.
-This isn’t necessarily the case, but you should write it down immediately (in the order in which it’s displayed) just to be sure.
+The seed phrase may only be visible once, and that’s when you first create the wallet.
+Write it down immediately (in the order in which it’s displayed) just to be sure.
 If you miss this window, you may still be able to see the recovery phrase after you’ve generated it, but it’s better to be safe than sorry.

-Ideally, you should write your seed phrase on a piece of paper and keep the paper somewhere secure, like a safe.
-You should never store it on a google doc or anywhere online.
-This is because if it’s online, it becomes a much easier target for hackers.
+You should write your seed phrase on a piece of paper and keep the paper somewhere secure, like a safe.
+You should never store it on a Google Doc or anywhere online.
+If it’s online, it becomes a much easier target for hackers.

-For example, all hackers need to access the seed phrase on your google doc is your email’s password.
+All hackers need to access the seed phrase on your Google Doc is your email password.

 Don’t share your wallet’s mnemonic phrase with anyone.
-For 100% security, it should be a secret that only you know.
+For 100% security, it should be a secret known only to you.
 If anyone ever contacts you pretending to be from your wallet’s manufacturer and asks you for your seed phrase, don’t give it to them.

 How to use a seed phrase

-Your wallet is the key to your crypto and the seed phrase is the ultimate key to your wallet.
+Your wallet is the key to your crypto, and the seed phrase is the ultimate key to your wallet.
 If you ever lose your hardware wallet, forget your password, or damage your device, you can use the seed phrase to recover your wallet.
-This involves launching the wallet software and feeding it the seed phrase in the exact order you received it.
+Recovery involves launching the wallet software and feeding it the seed phrase in the exact order you received it.